MicrosoftDocs/win32/desktop-src/ipc/anonymous-pipe-security-and-access-rights.md

 ---
-Description: You can specify a security descriptor for an anonymous pipe when you call the CreatePipe function.
+description: You can specify a security descriptor for an anonymous pipe when you call the CreatePipe function.
 The security descriptor controls access to both the read and write ends of the pipe. ms.assetid: 17813ce1-b3f6-408f-9c55-5caa7eda6738
 title: Anonymous Pipe Security and Access Rights ms.topic: article